PostHog/posthog.com/contents/blog/free-open-source-alternatives-hotjar-fullstory-logrocket.md

 PostHog (self-hosted and cloud) free up to 1 million captured events each month when you enter card details.

-[Session recording](https://posthog.com/docs/user-guides/recordings) is included at no extra cost in both plans.
+[Session recording](https://posthog.com/docs/user-guides/recordings) is included at no extra cost in all plans.

 ### Is it open source?